 - Pain between the shoulder blades

 - Jaundice (yellowing of the skin and eyes)

 - Attacks can occur sporadically, with weeks, months, or even years between episodes.

 It is not uncommon for attacks to be separated by weeks, months, or even years.

-A common complication cause by gallstones is blockage of the cystic duct.
-Sometimes gallstones may make their way out of the gallbladder and into the cystic duct, the channel through which bile travels from the gallbladder to the small intestine.
-An inflammation of the gallbladder (cholecystitis) can occur if the flow of bile in the cystic duct is severly impeded or blocked by any gallstones.
+One common complication caused by gallstones is the blockage of the cystic duct.
+Gallstones may exit the gallbladder and enter the cystic duct, the channel through which bile flows from the gallbladder to the small intestine.
+If gallstones severely obstruct or block the flow of bile in the cystic duct, it can lead to inflammation of the gallbladder known as cholecystitis.

-A less common but more serious problem occurs if the gallstones become lodged in the bile ducts between the liver and the intestine.
-This condition, called cholangitis, can block bile flow from the gallbladder and liver, causing pain, jaundice and fever.
+A less common but more serious problem occurs when gallstones become trapped in the bile ducts between the liver and the intestine.
+This condition, called cholangitis, can obstruct the flow of bile from the gallbladder and liver, resulting in pain, jaundice, and fever.

-Gallstones may also interfere with the flow of digestive fluids into the small intestine, leading to an inflammation of the pancreas, or pancreatitis.
-Prolonged blockage of any of these ducts can cause severe damage to the gallbladder, liver, or pancreas which can be fatal.
+Gallstones can also interfere with the flow of digestive fluids into the small intestine, causing inflammation of the pancreas, known as pancreatitis.
+Prolonged blockage of any of these ducts can cause severe damage to the gallbladder, liver, or pancreas, which can be fatal.